smorad/um_cisc_7404/02_bandits.typ

 *Answer:* Yes! #pause
 - If you watch dog videos, it usually suggests more dog videos #pause
-- Sometimes it suggests study videos
+- Sometimes it suggests study videos, to understand if you like study videos more

 = Questions?